-According to Robert Richardson, Owner of Richardson Graphics, one of the top convention services companies in Las Vegas, one of your first and most important considerations when planning an exhibit at a Las Vegas Convention is to make sure you pick a good location.
+According to Robert Richardson, Owner of Richardson Marketing, one of the top convention services companies in Las Vegas, one of your first and most important considerations when planning an exhibit at a Las Vegas Convention is to make sure you pick a good location.
 “The location of your booth can mean the difference between going home with a couple of decent leads, and literally leaving the show with thousands of highly qualified leads.”

-Keep in mind that prime locations often sell out quick, and some spots are actually reserved years in advance, so start early and make sure you pick a spot where you will have heavy foot traffic flows throughout the show.
+Keep in mind that prime locations often sell out quickly, and some spots are actually reserved years in advance, so start early and make sure you pick a spot where you will have heavy foot traffic flows throughout the show.

 You Booth Needs to Capture Attention

-Tradeshow attendees spend all day walking through a sea of exhibitors, so if you’re going to spend money exhibiting at a trade show you need to make sure your entire booth is designed to attract visitors.
+Tradeshow attendees spend all day walking through a sea of exhibitors, so if you’re going to spend money exhibiting at a trade show, you need to make sure your entire booth is designed to attract visitors.
 Richardson told us, “Simply showing up is not enough; and simply having a booth does not guarantee people are going to stop or be interested in what you have to offer.”

 Take the time to sit down with a professional tradeshow exhibit company that can help steer you in the right direction.
 A good exhibit should attract attention, have strategically placed booth staff who is ready to answer questions and capture attendee information, and it should be highly approachable and allow attendees to feel comfortable when walking up to the booth.